reiderickson/Hello-World/README.md

 # Project title
 Hello World Repository Sample
 # Description
 Made a sample repository to allow myself to get more familiar with GitHub.
-# How to run the program
+Created the repository and added a README file to allow for quick and easy understanding for viewers.
 # Files used
 No files were used to create this repository.
 # Additional Documentation